Financial literacy

 A History of Banking in the US

 However, while the US bank history might seem exceptional, the current system has numerous faults.
-Banking in the US is an old tradition, but it has turned into an unreliable institution.
+Banking in the US is an old tradition, but it has turned into an unreliable institution at certain points in its history.
 To understand this, we first need to look at the US banking timeline.

-The establishment of the Bank of the United States started the history of American banking.
+The establishment of the Bank of the United States started the formal history of American banking.
 The Bank of New York was a later product following the initial establishment.
-Drawing from the fact that the latter is still under operation is enough proof of how far deep and rich the history goes.
+The fact that it is still in operation today (now as BNY Mellon) is enough proof of how far deep and rich the history goes.

 The Origin of Banking in the US